darklang/docs/docs/contributing/repo-layout.md

     `fsharp-apiserver.log` (backend)
   - `screenshots` - for integration tests
   - `videos` - for integration tests
+- `scripts` - bash scripts to do common (and sometimes uncommon and therefore forgettable) actions on the repo.
+Using scripts is very very common.
+Anytime there's something interesting, we add a script to do it.
+Scripts are occasionally out of date.
 - `stroller` - a Rust backend service that sits next to our OCaml backend.
 It will be phased out along with the OCaml backend.
 When the OCaml backend sends data to Pusher (websockets vendor) or Rollbar (exception tracking), it sends it to Stroller to send to the vendor instead.
 This allows execution to continue running immediately (our backend does not have efficient concurrency, so this is a hack to allow it)
-- `scripts` - bash scripts to do common (and sometimes uncommon and therefore forgettable) actions on the repo.
-Using scripts is very very common.